syntifi/ori/README.md

 # ORI (Onchain Risk Intelligence)

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Dependencies
+- Java 11
+- Maven 3.8.1 (or above)
+- Docker

+## Before build instructions

+### Local jar dependencies

+**This is just a temporary solution.
+A casper-java-sdk will be integrated as soon as it is available - [casper-sdk issue](https://github.com/syntifi/ori/issues/2)**

+> **_NOTE:_**  Due to the lack of a casper-java-sdk at this point in time, the team implemented just the necessary features (one cannot call it an sdk as many features are missing) in an another project.
+This is available at [casper-sdk-0.1.2.jar](src/main/resources).
+> **Please install the jar file locally by running the following command before running the application in dev mode or packaging the application**
+> ```shell script
+>  mvn install:install-file \
+>      -Dfile="./src/main/resources/casper-sdk-0.1.2.jar" \
+>      -DgroupId=com.syntifi.casper \
+>      -DartifactId=casper-sdk \
+>      -Dversion=0.1.2\
+>      -Dpackaging=jar \
+>      -DgeneratePom=true
+>  ```

-## Running unit-test
+### Running unit-test

-> **_NOTE:_**  Please make sure to run a docker instance of elastic search.
+> **_NOTE:_**  Please make sure to run a docker instance of elastic search and to create a docker network named *elastic*.
 The unit tests do cover that the interface to the elasticsearch cluster is working properly.
 This choice was made since we are using the low level elastic search API.
 All tests will fail if there is no instance of elastisearch running.
 > ```shell script
->  docker run -d --name elasticsearch \
->                --net elastic -p 9200:9200 \
+> docker network create elastic
->                -e "discovery.type=single-node" \
->                -e "ES_JAVA_OPTS=-Xms512m -Xmx512m" \
->                elasticsearch:7.13.2
 > ```
+> ```shell script
+> docker run -d --name elasticsearch --net elastic -p 9200:9200 -e "discovery.type=single-node" -e "ES_JAVA_OPTS=-Xms512m -Xmx512m"  elasticsearch:7.13.2
+>  ```

+## Build instructions

-## Running the application in dev mode
+### Running the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```

-> **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.
+> **_NOTE:_**  At this point, the database is empty.
+Please follow the steps listed on [After build instructions](#after-build-instructions).

-## Packaging and running the application
+### Packaging and running the application

 The application can be packaged using:
 ```shell script